 Crime Stoppers has three major components that work in conjunction with local police departments to solve crimes and help keep communities safe.
 With over 1000 programs world wide, Crime Stoppers serves as a valuable asset to any law enforcement agency.

 The international branch of Crime Stoppers received standing recognition with the United Nations in 2006.
 The Canadian branch has over 90 Crime Stoppers programs running throughout the Country.

 The Board is responsible for fundraising, raising awareness of the programs, and educating the public.
-The program has two police offers as coordinators, from the City of Kawartha Lakes Service and the OPP.
+The program has two police officers acting as coordinators, from the City of Kawartha Lakes Police Service and the Kawartha Lakes OPP.

-They receive the tips and assign police investigation to the tip.
-When an arrest has been made, the caller is eligible up to a $2,000.00 cash reward.
+When an arrest has been made, the tipster is eligible up to a $2,000.00 cash reward.